BrandedNomad/Palindrome/README.md

 # Palindrome
-**Palindrome** is a simple Vanilla js web-application, that checks if a word is a palindrome or not. (brandednomad.github.io/palindrome/ "Click here to see the app" )
+**Palindrome** is a simple Vanilla js web-application, that checks if a word is a palindrome or not. ["Click here to see the app"](https://brandednomad.github.io/palindrome/ )

 ## Install